ihateblueb/aster/packages/backend/README.md

 The `ObjectLiteral` type is very useful. use it for direct database output that needs to be passed, like an argument on a Renderer service type.
 For smaller entities in relations, you can make something like `UserMini(alias?: string)` in `utils/entities`.
 See how a the NoteService.get() join is for the user of a like.

+when using returned value of an Ap service (e.g. ApActorService) in a queue job worker, throw an error if the values return null. it may have just improperly fetched, and the job might be processable at a later time.